Graphiiz/Devpool/README.md

 ## Install Django:
 * use base environment or setting up the new environment

-if seeting up the env:
+if setting up the env:

 * type: python -m venv env_name
 * type: /env_name/bin/activate